gaheldev/godot-version-manager/README.md

 #### Automatically run tests before any commit

+> [!WARNING]
- ⚠️ this will delete any pre-commit hook you already created ⚠️
+> this will delete any pre-commit hook you already created
 ```
 chmod +x pre-commit-hook.sh
 ./pre-commit-hook.sh